ktleary/contacts2js/README.md

 Convert CSV formatted contacts\* to an array of Contact with schema.org properties

-\*currently supports Google Format format
+\*currently supports Google Contact CSV format

 #### Installation